nearform/titus/docs/devops/gcp/README.md

 ## Provision infrastruture

-To allow Terraform to provision services on GCP we need to give it a bucket to store it's state.
+To allow Terraform to provision services on GCP we need to give it a bucket to store its state.

 In GCP web console navigate to `Cloud Storage` and create a new bucket with the `Create Bucket` option.
 Set a unique name for the bucket and adjust `infra/gcp/terraform/main.tf`.